wangmaoCS/FamousGroupInCBIR/README.md

 # FamousGroupInCBIR

-This page is used to collect famous groups and researches (in my opinion) in the CBIR field.
+This page is used as a bookmark to collect famous groups and researches (in my opinion) in the CBIR field.

 ## UK